 Set on 300 acres of wildflower meadows and rolling hills in central Vermont, this magical retreat can feel like a bucolic second home, albeit one with a private art collection and a huge variety of outdoor activities.
-Hand-painted murals, American folk art and rich maple and pine woodwork adorn atmospheric lounges.
-The 20 distinctive lodgings, including a self-contained four-suite enclave facing a pond, feature feather beds and sitting areas with fireplaces that open onto screened porches.
+Hand-painted murals, American folk art and rich maple and pine woodwork adorn rustically elegant lounges.
+The 20 distinctive lodgings, including a self-contained four-suite enclave facing a pond, feature sitting areas with fireplaces that open onto screened porches.
 Request one of the imaginatively decorated cottages.
-Log Cabin, Treehouse and Woods accommodations are especially appealing.
-The farm-to-table culinary program is customized: Guests forgo menus and entrust the chef to deliver each course based on their stated preferences.
-Chef Nathan Rich’s seasonal cuisine, backed by a 15,000-bottle wine cellar, is deservedly renowned.
-Aside from the restaurant, amenities include an outdoor yoga deck, a raftered library housed in the original barn, a spa, a fitness center, glass-and-brick steam rooms and Japanese-style soaking tubs.
-Tennis, fishing and canoeing are all offered during the summer, and skiing and snowshoeing along private groomed trails are available during the winter.
-Children under the age of 14 are not permitted.
+Log Cabin, Treehouse and Woods rooms are especially appealing.
+Amenities include an exceptional restaurant backed by a 15,000-bottle wine cellar, a raftered library, a spa, a gym and Japanese-style soaking tubs.
+Tennis and fishing are offered in summer, and skiing and snowshoeing are available during the winter.
+Children under the age of 16 are not permitted.

 Read the full review from our editors.